Do not upset nature’s balance, as it will have consequences

 Knowing how important it is to keep a balance, why do humans, once again, try to destroy this balance.
 Destroy it because of utter ignorance.

 I subscribe to the newsletters of Friends of the Earth, and they reported on some awful news again.
 Reporting recently, the land theft of Bears Ears and Grand Staircase-Escalante National Monument by the Trump Administration, and giving priority to gas and oil drilling, now it is happening again.
 A new proposal will give green light to hunters to kill wolf pups and bear cubs in their dens.

 This will destabilize nature in Alaska’s national preserves.
 As with Bears Ears, where important fossil finds were discovered recently, this proposal is completely out of whack.
 How on earth can there be a president without any sense of beauty, not wanting to preserve everything Mother Earth has to offer for our future generations?
+Lately, he has come up with a new and awful idea, here you can read about it.
 Actually, what can one expect from a human who stubbornly denies Global Warming?
 The human race has still a long way to go.

 What can I do on a personal level?